-Last updated: June 2020
+Last updated: November 2022

-The 2020 Beirut Explosions: I lived through the Beirut explosions, which our government is fully responsible for, though they continue to fail to take any responsibility.
+The 2020 Beirut Explosions: I lived through the Beirut explosions, which our criminal government is fully responsible for, though they continue to fail to take any responsibility.
 I experienced the blast from around three kilometers away, but it was still incredibly powerful, and I was unsure whether or not my building would collapse.
 Luckily I was unharmed, but I can’t say the same for many I know.
 Some lost their lives, others were badly injured, and others suffered large material losses.
 Many of us also display, to different extents, symptoms of trauma.
 The experience was deeply unpleasant, and there are reasons to be both deeply sad and angry.
 I wrote this post in the explosions’ immediate aftermath, recorded a video of the protest right after, and designed an animation and interactive VR experience using Media Molecule’s Dreams documenting what happened.
 My uprising playlist contains these videos, and you can play the VR experience in Dreams yourself using the link here.
 Below is the short animation I prepared to help raise fundraising and awareness, it was made entirely in VR.

 The 2019 Lebanese Uprising: The Lebanese uprising, commonly referred to as the ‘thawra’ or revolution, was long overdue.
 You can read about some of the reasons behind it here, or listen to a podcast interview with me here (or using your favorite podcast app).
 The below talk, titled ‘Life After the Civil War: Psychological & Existential Factors’, was given to protesters in downtown Beirut to help raise awareness during the uprising.